 Most researchers agree that most wild rats don’t have a high chance of making it past their first birthday.
 However, humans have taken a liking to these cheerful animals and helped them live much longer and healthier lives.
+Because of that, even though wild rats usually live less than a year, domestic rats can live for 2 to even 5 years.
 Rats make excellent pets.
 They are clean, intelligent, and have lots of personality.
 Rats are still considered pests in many parts of the world, but their likability is only becoming more popular.
 Today’s pet rats are also described as fancy rats.
 “Fancy rats” is a term used to describe any type of domestic rat, even though there are over seven kinds that we keep in captivity.
 They come in a wide range of colors and patterns and giving them the proper care has allowed us to extend their average lifespan by several years.

 What’s the Average Lifespan of a Pet Rat?